zMattew/boarder/README.md

 - Exposed api
 - View embeeding
 - Exposed api
+- Schema explorer

 ## Known issue
 - The api is not implemented but required to sync the db schema.
 In the future should have the functionality exposed.
 - The ui has a cache handler but there isn't fine-graded caching implemented.
 - The login flow erroring need better user ux/ui
+- Can't login with third party or email if was already registered with other provider
+- Current provider supported are Google and Github